akkikumar72/sublet/readme.md

-## Sublet is application for adding spaces and getting tenants, No signup directly get started.
+## Sublet is an application for getting tenants for your spaces, No signup simply get started :).

 ### Technology Stack:-
 * Rails 4.1.5